-With reference to Octave Mirbeau's "The Torture Garden" the artists Otto Krause and Milan Loviška plant in this one-on-one performance installation an utopian potential of the urge for sexual liberty in a "hortus conclusus".
-Through the practice of "total enclosure" they harvest sublimated violence, death and lust.
-In their own post - pornographic approach they oppose the superficial societal self-exposure and display with the creation of intimacy and eroticism that are the subjects of passion and poetic contemplation.
+With reference to Octave Mirbeau's "The Torture Garden", artists Otto Krause and Milan Loviška plant a utopian potential of the urge for sexual liberty in a 'hortus conclusus' in this one-on-one performance installation.
+They harvest sublimated violence, death and lust through the practice of total enclosure.
+In their own post - pornographic approach they oppose the superficial societal self-exposure and display with the creation of intimacy and eroticism, which are the subjects of passion and poetic contemplation.

 The installation is adaptable for diverse indoor and outdoor environments, and with each location finds a new space for a meaning that, at first, is always a utopian space.
-In this context, space is a simulation that extends from womb and through skin to a place of "stepping out of the world".
-It is a magnified image of the body and a miniaturized image of the world providing warmth and safety like flesh that encloses ego to protect it against undifferentiated contacts.
+In this context, space is a simulation that extends from the womb and through the skin to a place of 'stepping out of the world'.
+It is a magnified image of the body and a miniaturised image of the world, providing warmth and safety like flesh that encloses the ego to protect it against undifferentiated contacts.

 Concept / Artist's book: Otto Krause